ProfessorPotatis/sk222uf-1dv610-L3/README.md

 2. The system present a reset game choice.
 3. User tells the system he/she wants to reset the game.
 4. The system present a reset game.

-## Play "Dinosaur Move Boxes"
-When logged in to the system:
-1. Click link "Play game".
-2. Follow the instructions on the page.